Vaddo/languanizr.js/README.md

 **Hint**: Use the online language editor at http://www.languanizrjs.com to create fast and simple language packages or check out the **editor branch** - https://github.com/Vaddo/languanizr.js/tree/editor - for more details about the editor.

-**Hint**: You can find more about the language package system further down.
+**Hint**: You can find more about the language package system further down in the Language Package section.

 **3)** Add the attribute `data-languanize` and a placeholder **{$#1#$}** to your HTML markup.